 - Verbal Praise

 - Golden Time

 - Taking part in achievement assembly

-- Stickers

-- Team points

-- Extra playtime
+- Privilege cards

 A behaviour tracking chart may be used if needed to assist with the class rewards.

 Most children respond to this positive approach - their efforts are seen to be valued and they make considerable efforts to maintain their own good standards of behaviour.